By ANNA TAN

 Success seems impossible and they can’t see light at the end of the tunnel.
 Let’s take the rubber band as an analogy of stretch.

 When you extend the rubber band, it starts to stretch due to the pressure.

 This is the stretch zone where you are truly developing yourself – learning, growing, challenging yourself and gaining new experience to realise your full potential.

 If the tension is too much, the elasticity gives way and breaks.
 This is the panic zone.

 A Stretched Opportunity Knocks

 Phoebe, a young and upcoming marketing leader is cutting her teeth in the regional marketing role.
 Identified as a global talent, she was assigned a string of countries in Asia Pacific, a region now becoming the go-to channel for MNC high potentials to exercise their entrepreneurial chops.

-From the get go, she introduced a long overdue revamp to the marketing function with a fervor matched only by her zeal to climb the corporate ladder as chief marketing officer in three years.
+From the get-go, she introduced a long overdue revamp to the marketing function with a fervour matched only by her zeal to climb the corporate ladder as chief marketing officer in three years.
 The stakes are high.

 Fearlessly, she went head-on to recruit the best marketing talent throughout the region.

-Lining the transformation agenda alongside a wonder team, Phoebe is confident she has it licked!
+Lining the transformation agenda alongside a wonder team, Phoebe is confident she has it all set!